JamesSkemp/words/content/post/you-either-did-or-didnt-waste-your-time-playing-the-video-game.md

 +++
-title = "You either did or didn't waste your time playing the video game" summary = "Before you say that you wasted time playing a game, think about it." draft = false comments = true date = "2009-01-26T21:05:00-06:00"
+title = "You either did or didn't waste your time playing the video game" description = "Before you say that you wasted time playing a game, think about it." draft = false comments = true date = "2009-01-26T21:05:00-06:00"